John M. Richardson (professor)

-John Martin Richardson, Jr. born on March 12, 1938, is an American academic who writes, lectures, and consults in applied systems analysis, international development, conflict-development linkages, and the sustainability and resilience of political-economic-social institutions.
+John Martin Richardson, Jr. (born March 12, 1938) is an American academic who writes, lectures, and consults in applied systems analysis, international development, conflict-development linkages, and the sustainability and resilience of political-economic-social institutions.
 He served as visiting professor at the Lee Kuan Yew School of Public Policy and director of outreach and projects at Residential College 4 at the National University of Singapore.
 He was also professor emeritus of international development at the School of International Service at American University.

 Academic background

 Richardson received his AB degree from Dartmouth College and PhD from the University of Minnesota.
 Prior to his appointment at NUS, Richardson held faculty appointments in political science and systems engineering at the American University and Case Western Reserve University.

 System dynamics

 He was a pioneer in the fields of global modeling and system dynamics under the auspices of the Club of Rome, with work focusing on sustainability and population-resource-environment interrelationships.
 In 1982 he was named by the Society for Computer Simulation as "one of the twenty most effective decision makers in the world".
 Dr. Richardson remains an ongoing contributor to the Hungary-based Balaton Group and in the mid-1980s he collaborated with the late Donella Meadows as systems advocates for the Hunger Project.

 In 2013, he received the Lifetime Achievement Award from the System Dynamics Society.
 This was only the third such award in the society's 30-plus year history.